Take the steps below to teach high school Literature more effectively.

 From personal experience, I’ve found that monotony and learning are not the best of friends.
 Variety helps many students to achieve more.
 So, in order to take the boredom out of their Literature studies, ask students to read other interesting stories or articles alongside their Literature textbooks.

-They can even go online to download free or paid ebooks from online bookstores like Smashwords to read.
+They can even go online to download free or paid ebooks from online bookstores like Smashwords and Draft2Digital to read.

 5. Dramatize the story if time will allow it.